Michigan Forfeiture Defense Attorney

 Changes to the forfeiture laws

-In August 2019, Michigan adopted amendments to change some of the forfeiture law provisions to make it fairer for people who had property seized and require the police or prosecutor to serve forfeiture notices on a person charged with a crime, as well as the owner.
+In August 2019, Michigan adopted amendments to change some of the forfeiture law provisions to make it fairer for people who had property seized and require the police or prosecutor to serve forfeiture notices on a person charged with a crime and the owner.
 Notably, forfeiture requires a criminal conviction in drug cases.
-This is contrary to the prior law when a conviction was unnecessary.
+A conviction as a prerequisite to forfeiture is contrary to the prior law when it was unnecessary.
 These amendments to the forfeiture law go into effect for forfeitures pending or started on or after January 1, 2020.
 If you call the Michigan forfeiture defense attorneys with LEWIS & DICKSTEIN, P.L.L.C., we can review your case and work with you to develop the best strategy for keeping your assets intact.

 What types of property are forfeitable in Michigan?

-Anything of value may be the subject of a forfeiture case.
-This means money or any property with any value.
+Anything of value can be subject to a forfeiture case.
+This includes money or any property that has marketable value.
 The property does not have to be the proceeds of the crime.
 It can be any of the following:

-• Anything of value given or intended to be given in exchange for illegal controlled substances or traceable to such an exchange or used to facilitate the violation of the controlled substances laws.
+- Anything of value given or intended to be provided in exchange for illegal controlled substances or traceable to such an exchange or used to facilitate the violation of the controlled substances laws.
 This provision includes money.

 “Substitute Assets”